Skip to main content

 These are examples — administrators and users can customize the default profile for when no recipients are entered, and configure domain rules to map specific email domains to any cleaning profile via Settings > Add-In.
 See Metadata cleaning profiles for details on managing profiles and domain rules.
 When you add or change recipients, a banner appears: “Recipients changed — re-cleaning attachments with updated profile.”
 You can click Review Attachments to check the changes.

-If enabled in Settings > Add-In, users can override the cleaning profile for individual files using the per-file Profile dropdown in the panel.
+If enabled by your administrator in Settings > Add-In, you can override the cleaning profile for individual files using the per-file Profile dropdown in the add-in pane.

 Unsupported file types

-If you attach a file with an unsupported format (e.g. an image file), the Draftable Clean panel displays an “Unsupported format” status with the message: “This file type cannot be cleaned.
+If you attach a file in a format Draftable Clean does not support, the Draftable Clean panel displays an “Unsupported format” status with the message: “This file type cannot be cleaned.
 See Knowledge Base.”
 Unsupported files do not block sending by default — this behavior is configurable in Settings > Add-In > Send Protection.

 If you attach a password-protected file, it shows an orange “Password protected” status with the message: “Enter the document password to clean this file.”
 Enter the password in the provided field and click Unlock to authenticate and clean the file.
 If the password is incorrect, an “Incorrect password.
 Please try again.” message is displayed.
 Re-enter the correct password and click Unlock again.